Art History and Appreciation Course, January-February 2022: Beyond Venice: the art of the Italian North-East

 Talks 5-8 run at 2pm live each Tuesday afternoon from 8th February to 1st March.
 (Please note there will be no talk on Tuesday 1st February).

 As with last year, every talk is recorded and a link to the recorded version will be sent out to all ticket-holders, usually within 24 hours of the talk.

-Talks may be purchased either individually, or as a block of 4, or as a block of 8.
+Talks may be purchased either individually, or in a block of 4, or as a block of all 8 talks.

 4-in-1 block ticket for Talks 1 to 4 also available now here: €50 + booking fee (€12.50 per talk).